microsoft/terminal/doc/specs/#1595 - Suggestions UI/Tasks.md

     `Terminal.Settings.Model`) -->
-* If we find multiple `.wt.json` files in the ancestors of the CWD (e.g. for `c:\a\b\c\d\`, there's a `c:\a\.wt.json` and a `c:\a\b\c\.wt.json`), then we'll add each one separately to the map of paths->CWDs.
+* If we find multiple `.wt.json` files in the ancestors of the CWD (e.g. for `c:\a\b\c\d\`, there's a `c:\a\.wt.json` and a `c:\a\b\c\.wt.json`), then we'll add each one separately to the map of paths->directories.
 When requesting the actual actions for `c:\a\b\c\d\`, we'll layer the ones from `c:\a\` before the ones from `c:\a\b\c`, so that deeper descendants take precedence.

 ### Saving snippets from the commandline

-_This has already been prototyped in [#TODO!](add/the/link)_
+_This has already been prototyped in [#16513]_

 Users should be able to save commands as snippets directly from the commandline.
 Consider: you've just run the command that worked the way you need it to.
-You shouldn't have to open the settings to then separatey ccopy-paste the command in to save it.
+You shouldn't have to open the settings to then separately copy-paste the command in to save it.
 It should be as easy as <kbd>Up</kbd>, <kbd>Home</kbd>, `wt save `,
 <kbd>Enter</kbd>.

 The exact syntax as follows:

-This will be powered by a `saveInput` (TODO! that's not right is it) action behind the scenes.
+This will be powered by a `saveSnippet` action behind the scenes.
 After running this command, a toast will be presented to the user to indicate success/failure.

 #### `save` subcommand